timcera/wdmtoolbox/README.rst

 indicate that the input is from a pipe.
 For the subcommands that output data it is printed to the screen and you can then redirect to a file.

+API
+===
+All of the command-line subcommands are available as functions within Python as methods associated with the wdmtoolbox.WDM() class.

 Author
 ======